MaSe69/dssb/md/20_Python/pandas_30_slice_merge.md

 Instead of taking the index, you can save some coding and directly merge on columns that are semantically identical, i.e. they even can have different names.
 Just to give an example from existing coding:
 >
     dfMerged = pd.merge(df1, df2, how="left", left_on=para["KeyLeft"], right_on=para["KeyRight"])

-## Conclusion

-Merging dataframes together with splitting, in particular, slicing, them, provides you with the tools to transform a dataframe semantically to exactly the shape that you want it to be.